medInria/medInria-public/CONTRIBUTING.md

 Welcome to the medInria Community!

+# Getting started

+We offer binary version of medInria on [med.inria.fr](https://med.inria.fr/) if you want to use the application.

+To contribute to medInria development, please **read carefully** the [Contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) Github tutorial.

+# How development is organized
+- There are several "main" branches, for different ungoing medInria versions.
+- Several ungoing development branches exists, such as the `master` branch or those named `medInriaX.Y.x`.
+The `master` branch hosts the code of the lastest version under development.
+The `medInriaX.Y.x` ones host the main previous versions of medInria still in development.
+- We aim to only merge stable contributions, but only minimal effort is put to check side effects of these contributions (ie. contributed fixes or features are tested before a merge, but we acknowledge they might break things).
+- If you build your application based on medInria, we recommend you base your code on medInria's release branches, named `vX.Y.Z`.
+- Renaming, reorganizing and similar janitoring on the code will only be accepted during short periods before a new stable branch is created.
+This helps the flow of code between the stable branch and the main branches when fixes are applied to one of them.
+- Sometimes cherry-picking between branches fails.
+In that case, the port of a Pull Request (one commit or more) from one branch to an other has to be done manually.
+You should add the original Pull Request link in the new Pull Request message.

 # Rules for medInria participants
 - To propose a bundle of code use the Pull Request (PR) system.
-Pull request target branch should be master.
+Pull request target branch should be one of the main branches.
-- Identify the nature of the change of your PR with appropriate title, description and if needed label or milestone.
+- Identify the nature of the change of your PR with appropriate title, description, label and if possible milestone.
 - Never auto validate Pull-Requests.
 - To report a bug, to open a discussion or to request an enhancement use Github Issues.
 Many labels are available to do this:
 	- Bugs, three labels possible: